SoneThaya/SoneThaya/README.md

 ### Hi there 👋, I'm Sone.
 I am a full stack web developer who is passionate about coding.

-- 🔭 I’m currently working on ... a React Native project
+- 🔭 I’m currently working on ... a Top Secret Project.
 - 🌱 I’m currently learning ...
-React Native
+C#.
 - 👯 My skills include ...
-React, JS, CSS, Node JS, Python, Redux
+React, Angular, HTML, JS, CSS, Node JS, Python, Redux
 - 🤔 I’m looking forward to learning more about ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... https://www.linkedin.com/in/sone-thaya/